Announcement: Closure of The Art Institute Schools – Click here for more information.

-Florida waives undergraduate-level tuition at state universities and community colleges for Florida recipients of the Purple Heart and other combat-related decorations superior in precedence to the Purple Heart.
-Click here for details on this waiver and specific eligibility criteria.
-(FS 1009.26(8)) For more information call (850) 245-0407.
+Florida waives undergraduate-level tuition at state universities, community colleges, and career and technical training facilities for Florida recipients of the Purple Heart and other combat-related decorations superior in precedence to the Purple Heart.
+In 2016, legislation was passed expanding the eligibility for this earned benefit.

-The Florida Legislature has enacted laws in which honorably discharged veterans who, as a result of being inducted into any branch of the U.S. Armed Forces and unable to complete their high school education, can be awarded a State of Florida High School Diploma.
-For more information, call (850) 245-0446 or visit: www.fldoe.org/workforce/veteran-diploma.asp
+Honorably discharged veterans who were inducted into the U.S. Armed Forces prior to completing their high school education can be awarded a State of Florida High School Diploma.
+Visit https://fldoe.org/academics/career-adult-edu/veterans-diplomas.stml or call (850) 245-0446 for more information.

 Post-9/11 GI Bill®

 Provides financial assistance for after leaving service to individuals who served on active duty a minimum of 90 days after Sept.
 10, 2001.
 The Marine Gunnery Sergeant John David Fry Scholarship amends the Post-9/11 GI Bill® to include the children of service members who died in the line of duty after Sept.
 10, 2001 and Section 701 of The Choice Act expands it to include surviving spouses.
 For more information, call toll free (888) 442-4551 or visit the VA website at www.benefits.va.gov/gibill.